 History vs. Texas Tech

-Saturday marks the 54th meeting between the two programs with Texas Tech leading the series, 29-24.
+Saturday marks the 54th meeting between the two programs with Texas Tech leading the series 29-24.
 The Wildcats’ first-ever meeting against the Red Raiders was on Jan.
 15, 1934, when Arizona fell 33-29.

 Texas Tech players to watch

 In Texas Tech’s most recent 73-59 victory against Baylor University on Feb.
 4, McMillian scored 19 points and matched his season-high for 3-pointers made, going 5-for-11 from beyond the arc.
-Additionally, he leads the Big 12 and is ranked seventh nationally in 3-point shooting percentage, hitting 45.5 percent of his attempts.
+Additionally, he leads the Big 12 and is ranked seventh nationally in 3-point shooting percentage, hitting 45.5% of his attempts.

 Another Red Raider to keep an eye on is senior guard Elijah Hawkins, who ranks in many categories in the Big 12.
-Despite being just 5-foot-11 with a team height average of 6-foot-5, Hawkins leads the conference in assists, averaging 6.1 assists for Texas Tech.
+Despite being just 5-foot-11 with a team height average of 6-foot-5, Hawkins leads the conference in assists, averaging 6.1 assists per game for Texas Tech.

 Wildcats to watch

 Tommy Lloyd, who is in his fourth season as head coach, recently picked up his 100th victory against Oklahoma State University leading Arizona in just his 126th game.
 This ties him with Mark Few at Gonzaga University, Lloyd’s last program before Arizona, for the fewest number of games needed to reach 100 wins.
-In Arizona’s most recent 85-74 victory against BYU on Feb.
+In Arizona’s most recent 85-74 victory against Brigham Young University on Feb.
 4, Lloyd guided the Wildcats to their 10th conference win.

 Leading the way for Arizona is fifth-year guard Caleb Love.
-A former transfer from the University of North Carolina, Love has continued to be Arizona’s point leader, averaging 16.3 points, 4.5 rebounds, 3.2 assists and 1.5 steals per game.
+A transfer from the University of North Carolina, Love has continued to be Arizona’s point leader, averaging 16.3 points, 4.5 rebounds, 3.2 assists and 1.5 steals per game.
 He only needs 18 more points to reach a milestone of 2,500 points for his college career.

 In the Wildcats’ latest win against the Cougars, Love contributed and led with 18 points, going 4-for-9 from beyond the arc.
 Notably, he is one of the 20 players on the Jerry West Award Preseason Watch List.

 Jaden Bradley has been Arizona’s most consistent scorer, improving to becoming the team’s second point leader.
 Bradley, a 6-foot-3 junior, averages 11.7 points per game compared to last season’s 7 points.
-In the victory against BYU, Bradley closely followed Love, scoring 17 points all in the second half, alongside four rebounds.
+In Arizona’s victory against BYU, Bradley closely followed Love, scoring 17 points all in the second half, alongside four rebounds.
 Notably, he went a perfect 8-for-8 from the free-throw line.
 This was Bradley’s second consecutive game hitting all his attempts from the charity stripe.

 Follow the Daily Wildcat on Instagram and Twitter/X